clojurewerkz/machine_head.docs/articles/getting_started.md

 ## What version of Machine Head does this guide cover?

-This guide covers Machine Head 1.0.0-beta1.
+This guide covers Machine Head 1.0.0, including beta releases.

 ## Supported Clojure Versions